 - Disables administration via SSL

 - Disables the import or export of configuration files

 - Disables the SNMP Read-Write community

-- Disables the Modem port
+- Disables the USB and Modem ports

 - Forces management via Telnet, HTTP (WebUI) and NetScreen Security Manager (NSM) only through a VPN with 256-bit AES encryption - Forces SSHv2 management traffic to use Triple-DES encryption.
 (SSHv1 is disabled.) - Disables the MD5 and DES algorithms - Requires HA encryption to 256-bit AES. - If a VPN is configured to use Triple-DES encryption, Diffie-Hellman Group 5 is required for key agreement.
-DH groups 1 and 2 are disabled. - Disables the configuration of external authentication servers for operator authentication - Prevents the operator from configuring a VPN whose strength is stronger then the security provided by the management connection: - o For sessions via a directly connected serial cable, no strength restriction is applied. - For remote SSH connections (which are protected by Triple-DES encryption), the strength of the management connection is considered to be 112 bits.
+DH groups 1 and 2 are disabled. - Prevents the operator from configuring a VPN whose strength is stronger then the security provided by the management connection: - o For sessions via a directly connected serial cable, no strength restriction is applied. - For remote SSH connections (which are protected by Triple-DES encryption), the strength of the management connection is considered to be 112 bits.
 Therefore, the operator is prevented from configuring a VPN whose encryption algorithm has a strength greater than 112 bits, e.g. 128, 192 or 256 bit AES. - For remote telnet, WebUI or NSM connections, no strength restriction is applied, since these connections are already forced to pass through a 256-bit AES VPN.